vvillbiii/NYU-Tandon-Bridge-Winter-2024/week_four/module_six_notes.md

         cout << num << "has " << count << " digits ";
         cout << "and their sum is " << sum  << endl;
     `

+* Computing the Average
+    - Discusses using loops to calculate the average of a set of numbers.
+    - Covers variations to handle different user input scenarios.

+* Conclusion
+    - provide a comprehensive understanding of loops.
+    - Focuses on practical implementation and versatility in problem-solving.